 The Fast Healthcare Interoperability Resource (FHIR®) is a data standard developed by HL7 International with the complexity of healthcare data in mind.
-It facilitates the exchange and interoperability of healthcare information between different IT systems.
+It facilitates the FHIR bulk data export, exchange and interoperability of healthcare information between different IT systems.

 In this article, we’ll examine some of the most popular FHIR profile editors and compare their functionality, so you can choose the FHIR tool that will best fit your needs.
 But first, let’s take a look at what profiling entails.

 The philosophy behind FHIR® is to build a set of common resources that can be tweaked to tailor to the needs of most healthcare organizations.
 The FHIR resources are defined very loosely to provide room for flexibility.
 For example, the resource Patient covers demographic and administrative data about a person or animal receiving care.

 The resources can cover different aspects of the healthcare domain, from scheduling and patient management to medical billing and information tracking.
 The native data elements in an FHIR resource are intended to cover most use cases.

 But each case of FHIR® implementation is unique, and so are the resource use cases.
 FHIR profiles allow you to customize resource definitions by constraining which elements of a resource are required and which are not.
 Profiling helps define the missing extensions that should be added and how API functions and terminologies should be used (terminologies in FHIR® are defined using value sets and code systems).

 This necessary process of tweaking FHIR resources is referred to as profiling.
 You can either restrict or expand the requirements for the resource depending on the needed context.
 Implementation guides with structure definitions are used to validate resources so that they match.

 FHIR profiling tools such as Kodjin Profiler Tool, Forge, and Trifolia can help developers to create custom FHIR profiles that meet the specific needs of healthcare applications.